 How long will it take to turn my water back on after I pay?

 We restore water service as quickly as possible but have until midnight the following business day to turn your water back on.
 Please remember to turn off your main water shut-off valve - if our crews see water running through the meter when restoring service, we cannot leave the water on due to risk of flooding if no one is home.

 Can I found out my usage history for a longer period than the one shown on the bill?

-Up to two years of usage history can be viewed on LINK, our customer portal.
+Up to two years of usage history can be viewed on LINK (link is external), our customer portal.
 Sign up today if you do not have an account.

 I have an irrigation system.
 Is this water usage included in the usage history graph?

-No, only the water used inside the home or from outdoor facuets is included in the graph.
-All of this water flows through the same meter, whereas the water used for irrigation flows through a seperate meter.
+No, only the water used inside the home or from outdoor faucets is included in the graph.
+This water flows through the same meter, whereas the water used for irrigation flows through a separate meter.